Cultural Moments: Venezuelan Empanadas

 Four church-planting pastors and a vicar work with an energetic young missionary team to grow current congregations in Mayagüez, Ponce and San Juan.
 In Mayagüez and Ponce, each congregation operates a mercy house where members and missionaries do extensive community outreach.
 In 2022, the mercy houses installed solar panels to meet the need for consistent electricity during regular power outages.

 The Lutheran Mission of Peru, established in 2010, is the umbrella organization for church planting in the country.
-The mission is served by a seasoned Alliance Missionary Pastor from Brazil and a Peruvian pastor.
-Together, they serve three growing church plants in Los Olivos, La Victoria, and San Borja, as well as a preaching station.
+The mission is served by a seasoned LCMS Pastor, an alliance missionary pastor from Brazil and a Peruvian pastor.
+Together, they serve four growing church plants in Los Olivos, La Victoria, and San Borja, and Ventanilla.

 LCMS mission work in Panama began with service to military personnel during the Canal Zone era, as early as 1941.
-The ministry expanded and led to the formation of the Evangelical Lutheran Church of Panama (IELPA).
+The ministry expanded and led to the formation of the Evangelical Lutheran Church of Panama (IELPA), which currently consists of five church plants.

 Mexico City’s Martin Luther Institute works with North American missionaries and Concordia the Reformer Seminary to form pastors and deaconesses.
-The Mexican pastorate, which previously numbered three, has more than tripled since the opening of the Dominican seminary, with ten ordained men.
+The Mexican pastorate, which previously numbered three, has more than tripled since the opening of the Dominican seminary, with eleven ordained men.
 Twelve more are in the pastoral formation pipeline.
-In addition, thirty new deaconess graduates bring the total number of current church workers to 40.
-Twenty more are studying.
+In addition, thirty-six deaconess graduates bring the total number of current church workers to 47.
+Many more are studying.